daemonburrito/notes/resume.md

 ----
 * HTTP and HTTP (ReST) Interface Design
 * Understanding of OSI Model and ability to diagnose and solve most layer 3 and above problems.
-* Cloud providers: AWS, Google Cloud, and Rackspace, as well as VPS's; Linode, etc.
+* Cloud providers: AWS and Google Cloud, as well as VPS's; Linode, etc.

 Development Environment
 ----